 Russia's Quantum Leap: First 50-Qubit Computer Revealed!
-Is It the Future? - YaNoticias
+Is It the Future? - YANoticias

 ### A Revolutionary Step in Quantum Computing

 In an exciting development, Russia has presented its inaugural 50-qubit quantum computer prototype, a significant achievement in its ambition to lead in quantum technology.
-This prototype comes as part of a government-backed initiative with a staggering budget of $790 million, showcasing advancements from Lomonosov Moscow State University and the Russian Quantum Center.
+This prototype comes as part of a government-backed initiative with a staggering budget of £790 million, showcasing advancements from Lomonosov Moscow State University and the Russian Quantum Centre.

 Russia’s Quantum Leap: Analyzing the New 50-Qubit Prototype